 This home renovation is a complete remodel.
-Demolition of existing home, but keeping the original foundation.
-Home design will be updated, prairie style with elements of craftsman.
-Look and feel will be consistent with neighborhood but modernized.
-Home will have 2 master suites and a puja.
-Interior living space will be opened up to improve fold.
+We have demolished the existing home, but we are keeping the original foundation.
+The look and feel will be updated, mostly prairie style with elements of craftsman.
+The exterior design will be consistent with the style of the neighborhood but modernized.
+The home will have 2 master suites and a puja.
+Interior living spaces will be opened up to improve flow.
 See articles below to learn more about this exciting project in Los Altos.

 - 3,000+ Sq.
 Ft.

 - Whole House Remodel